 - Select two files to compare.

 The changes are displayed in the Edit mode.
 Color coding is used to mark changed lines.
-By default, light red indicates lines that contain removed text (painted a darker red) in the left pane and light green indicates lines that contain added text (painted a darker green) in the right pane.
+By default, red indicates lines that contain removed text (painted another shade of red) in the left pane and green indicates lines that contain added text (painted another shade of green) in the right pane.

 To revert the changes, right-click added text and then select Revert Chunk in the context menu.
 To apply the changes, select removed text and then select Apply Chunk.